NextUrban/Livability_by_Twitter/README.md

 # LivTwi
 This repository is a framework for Livability planing portfolio projects and the new guidelines are being added soon.

-Users’ satisfaction of the neighborhoods will be evaluated through a social media data collection, sentiment analysis and visualization procedure.
+Users’ satisfaction of the neighborhoods are evaluated through a social media data collection, sentiment analysis and visualization procedure.
 The approach facilitates interpreting an automated user-defined translation of qualitative measures of livability and enhances the traditional approaches for defining livability planning measures.

 # Table of Content